lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 * On the upper left chart you can see how stLuna exchange rate grows.

-* On the upper right - accumulated prices for **three** ways of calculations: usual and bot ways are very close to each over (you can see a percentage difference between them on middle left chart - ~0.005%) and `last_index_modification` way is a way below.
+* On the upper right - accumulated prices for **three** ways of calculations: usual and bot ways are very close to each over (you can see a percentage difference between them on middle left chart - ~0.0005%) and `last_index_modification` way is a way below.
+That is happening because the converter uses the right amount time of how long the price lasts (T), but it doesn't add this to the total accumulated value (C).

-* On the lower left image you can also see that a difference between an average stLuna price from the converter contract and stLuna exchangee rate from the Hub fluctuates between ~0.015 and ~0.035 percents.
+* On the lower left image you can also see that a difference between an average stLuna price from the converter contract and stLuna exchangee rate from the Hub fluctuates around ~0.035 percents.

-So we've decided make no changes in the existed code since an accuracy of the current implementation without an additional bot is pretty accurate.
+So we've decided make no changes in the existed code since an accuracy of the current implementation without an additional bot is pretty high.

 ### How to run a simulation